fzegarra/getting-and-cleaning-data/README.md

 The current repository contains the R script and the CodeBook of the Project Course "Getting and Cleaning data" part of the Data Science specialization

-The project consists in the collection, work, clean and the preparation of tidy data of a set of files in the .txt format.
+The project consists in the collection, work, clean and preparation of tidy data of a set of files in the .txt format.

 ### Data Source